 - People have been talking about bin weights and density.
 What is that about?

 - Why would I want a lock on my bin?

-If you want a more in depth coverage of the Australian waste management industry, the following papers certainly are packed with detail – if a bit dry for casual reading.
+If you want more in-depth coverage of the Australian waste management industry, the following papers certainly are packed with detail – if a bit dry for casual reading.
 Again, these are listed in our waste resources section.

 Waster blogs on the waste sector

-Waster publishes regular blogs on diverse topics covering waste management and recycling – whilst many of these are aimed at the commercial requirements of customers, their is also a lot of good info for students or anyone interested in the sector.
+Waster publishes regular blogs on diverse topics covering waste management and recycling.
+Whilst many of these are aimed at the commercial requirements of customers, there is also a lot of good info that can help in teaching recycling to students or anyone interested in the sector.
 You can find our blog here and suggested articles below that may be of interest to students:

 Rebates available for recycling in NSW

 Commingled recycling and how this can help recycling improvements

 How to put in place a basic waste management plan for a business, school etc

 Cleaning bins: it’s a dirty business!